Hubarde History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
-Hubarde is a name that comes from the Norman personal name Hildebert, which is composed of the Germanic elements hild, which meant battle or strife, and berht, which meant bright or famous.
+The surname Hubarde is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
+Hubarde is a name that comes from the Norman personal name Hildebert, which is composed of the Germanic elements "hild," which meant "battle" or "strife," and "berht," which meant "bright" or "famous."
 The Norman Conquerors imported a vast number of Norman French personal names into England, which largely replaced traditional Old English personal names among the upper and middle classes.

 Early Origins of the Hubarde family